Policies

 Classroom Attendance: All classroom sessions are required.
 Make-up days will only be accepted for unforeseen circumstances.
 Students will be charged a $30 makeup day fee.
 The student is required to make up the same missed class.
 For example, if session 2 is missed, the student must attend session 2 of the next available class.
 The student is required to be present for all 6 hours of the classroom session.

 Day 1 Attendance: Students MUST attend Day 1 of Segments 1 and 2.
-Not being present will result in the student being dropped from the course and a $50 re-enrollment fee.
+Not being present will result in the student being dropped from the course and a $70 re-enrollment fee for Segment 1 and a $40 re-enrollment fee for Segment 2.

 Test Day: Test day is mandatory.
 If the student misses the test day, they will be charged a fee of $45.